 November - December 2017

-Hanson’s fabulous origami creations will be available for viewing through August.
-T. B. Scott Library’s “Beyond Books: Community ArtShare” series features a new exhibit every two months on an ongoing basis.
-The series was originally made possible through a $10,000 grant from the Mead Witter Foundation, Inc. of Wisconsin Rapids.
+Please visit the library to view this exhibit and all the wondrous things our library has to offer.
+T. B. Scott Free Library’s “Beyond Books: Community ArtShare” features a new exhibit every two months on an ongoing basis.
+The program was made possible by a $10,000 grant from the Mead Witter Foundation, Inc. of Wisconsin Rapids.